 The Lakin Institute’s outstanding faculty is made up of current and former members of the American Association of Community Colleges Board of Directors, current community college CEOs, as well as trustees and staff of the Association of Community College Trustees.
 The Institute’s faculty mentors and shares their knowledge with participants, motivating them to reach their full potential.

 The Lakin Institute features both formal and informal opportunities to experience collegial and open dialogues.
 It focuses on preparation for hiring processes (including mock interviews), strategic planning, financial development, Board relations, creating a vision, consensus-building, bargaining, and others.
-Furthermore, Lakin Institute provides a unique platform for group networking and bonding.
-Besides, participants learn personally from people who have been successful and are ready to share their experiences and lessons learned about great leadership skills and practices.
+Furthermore, participants learn personally from people who have been successful and are ready to share their experiences and lessons learned about great leadership.

 The Lakin Institute has a competitive selection process.
 All participants are to report to the current organization’s most senior officer and be prepared to take on the CEO role or an equivalent one in their next position.
 Nevertheless, experience is not limited to community college; it might also include university, government, business, or other organizational expertise.